Homeschooling during a pandemic has quite possibly been one of the hardest things a lot of us have ever done.

 You basically spend the entire time trying to ‘get rid’ of them into another room.
 So that you can have a tiny bit of quiet to engage with the five year old.
 Because God knows he needs all the help he can get.
 Whatever you give the twins to do, lasts a matter of minutes.
 Or they want you to do it with them.
 They wander back into you every 5 minutes asking for something, or needing a poo.
 And instantly five year old’s concentration bubble bursts and you have to start ALL over again to win him back.

 So you resort to the easiest thing to hand.
 The TV or iPad.
 And feel ridiculously guilty over it.
 The amount of TV watched in this house over the last two months has been insane.
 The first day I had all 3 at home, I think the television was on for pretty much 10 hours’ straight.
 The worst ever and I was actually quite upset about it.
 I’m pretty much over that now.
+Because unless I was actually able to magic up a second person who was somehow ALLOWED in my house I had absolutely no hope of doing anything else.

 Even harder to engage when his brothers get to watch TV